 Sudbury-area tick tests positive for Lyme disease

-Public Health Sudbury & Districts says a blacklegged tick in the area has tested positive for the bacteria that can cause Lyme disease.
+Public Health Sudbury & Districts says a blacklegged tick found locally has tested positive for the bacteria that can cause Lyme disease.

-The health unit says it is the first positive tick reported with the bacteria in the area this year.
+The health unit says it is the first reported tick in its service area this year.

 - Avoid walking in tall grass and make sure yards are kept clear of debris and overgrown vegetation, grass, bushes and trees.